 Tips for newbies (& some for oldbies):

 -Menstrual cups are often called Diva Cups, like we tend to say "Kleenex" instead of "tissues."
 But, the Diva Cup is just one brand among many, and each brand offers slightly different sizes and shapes.
 Many women* (*anecdotal evidence not backed by actual evidence beyond myself and my friend circle) may opt to try a second brand if the first one doesn't work out, finding some versions to be more comfortable than others.
 I settled on a Lunette Cup, which I love.
+(It's the brand most of my friends have settled on, too.
+You can snag one for yourself here).
 A few other brands out there: Keeper Cup, Mooncup, and the LENA.
 If you'd like to purchase yours locally, I've found that most Whole Foods stores sell the Diva Cup brand.

 -Most brands come in two sizes and offer guidance on the box as to which size might be right for you, but if your first one doesn't work out, consider trying the other size.
 Is it too uncomfortable, even after giving yourself a couple of cycles to get the hang out things?
 You might need to size down.
 Feeling like you have to change it too often / it's leaking in between changes?
 A size up might do the trick.